The memory management in Linux is a complex system that evolved over the

 The actual layout of the memory zones is hardware dependent as not all architectures define all zones, and requirements for DMA are different for different platforms.

 Many multi-processor machines are NUMA - Non-Uniform Memory Access - systems.
-In such systems the memory is arranged into banks that have different access latency depending on the “distance” from the processor.
+In such systems the memory is arranged into banks that have different access latency depending on the "distance" from the processor.
 Each bank is referred to as a node and for each node Linux constructs an independent memory management subsystem.
 A node has its own set of zones, lists of free and used pages and various statistics counters.
-You can find more details about NUMA in Documentation/mm/numa.rst and in Documentation/admin-guide/mm/numa_memory_policy.rst.
+You can find more details about NUMA in What is NUMA?` and in NUMA Memory Policy.

 The physical memory is volatile and the common case for getting data into the memory is to read it from files.
 Whenever a file is read, the data is put into the page cache to avoid expensive disk access on the subsequent reads.
 Similarly, when one writes to a file, the data is placed in the page cache and eventually gets into the backing storage device.
 The written pages are marked as dirty and when Linux decides to reuse them for other purposes, it makes sure to synchronize the file contents on the device with the updated data.